 Halston is from Raleigh, North Carolina.
 After high school, she attended The University of North Carolina at Greensboro where she obtained her Bachelor’s degree in communication sciences and disorders.
 She then attended North Carolina Central University where she obtained her Master’s degree in communication disorders.

 Halston’s clinical experiences include working with both pediatric and adult patients in various settings, with various diagnoses.
 She has had the opportunity to work with Durham Public Schools, the Neurogenic Aphasia Group, Raleigh Rehabilitation Center, Wake County Public School System, and Tammy Lynn Center for Developmental Disabilities working with individuals with autism and severe-to-profound disabilities.
 All of these opportunities have afforded her the experience to evaluate and treat individuals with dysphagia, traumatic brain injuries, articulation and phonological disorders, fluency, and language disorders.
-Halston is in her Clinical Fellowship year and enjoys developing unique treatment plans that are functional and appropriate for each client and his or her family.
+She is licensed by the board of North Carolina and has her Certificate of Clinical Competence from the American Speech Language Hearing Association.

 In addition to being a speech-language pathologist, Halston loves to travel, read, and spend time with her family, friends, and Cozmo, her 11 year old peekapoo (Pekingese and Toy Poodle).
 She is looking forward to working with you and your child to provide comprehensive therapy!